stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Developing Web Clients

-To connect with APIs, transfer files, and other Web tasks, use either [request](https://github.com/request/request), or the more minimal [axios](https://github.com/axios/axios) library.
-The HTTP software that is included with Node.js uses callbacks, rather than the newer promises style of API.
+To connect with APIs, transfer files, and other Web tasks, use either [got](https://github.com/sindresorhus/got), which provides a lightweight interface over the Node.js HTTP client library, or the larger [axios](https://github.com/axios/axios) library.
+You can use the HTTP client library that is included with Node.js without any third-party modules, although it uses an API that is based on callbacks, rather than promises.

 [Cheerio](https://cheerio.js.org/) provides an implementation of the jQuery API for reading and processing HTML documents with Node.js.

 [Puppeteer](https://github.com/GoogleChrome/puppeteer) enables you to automate copies of Google Chrome and Chromium Web browsers.

 # Accessing Databases